Make a Flight Free Pledge!

 Could you choose to take a year off flying?

-Flight Free UK is asking people to pledge to take a year off flying to reduce carbon emissions and create a movement away from air travel.
+Flight Free UK is asking people to pledge to stay grounded for the climate, to inspire social change and to influence system change.
 At a time when we need to slash our emissions, flying less is the quickest and easiest way to reduce our carbon footprint.
 Could you pledge to have a flight-free year?
 Sign the pledge.

 Comments on "Make a Flight Free Pledge!"